 Finasteride induced depression: a prospective study.

-in humans.
 The purpose of this study was to examine whether depressive symptoms

 or anxiety might be induced by finasteride administration.
 One hundred and